 Hi.
 I'm Arcadia, the designer, maker and brains behind Arcadia Scott Ceramics.
-I'm a full time potter working from my home studio in Brunswick, Victoria.
+I'm a full time potter working from my studio in Coburg, Victoria.
 Every piece I create is completely unique and I enjoy creating clean forms, curved edges and surface textures.

 I create both hand built and wheel thrown pieces and aim to creates items that are functional, tactile and expressive.
 My work can be found in a limited number of stockists, here at my website and also at the various design markets across Australia.

 What got you started in ceramics?

 It all started back in late 2015 when I signed up for a six week beginner's ceramics class.
 I was craving a creative outlet at the time and always loved ceramics so I thought it would be a great hobby.
 Who knew 18 months later that it would be my full time job and my own business?!

 I started my practise in my home studio in Brunswick, Victoria for the very practical reason of keeping costs manageable and is convenient.
 In January 2020 I moved into a shared studio space in Coburg.